 Online Law Enforcement Degrees

 Students have a variety of online law enforcement degree options, with programs ranging from certificates to master’s degrees.
 Law enforcement degrees are generally earned as part of a criminal justice degree program, and may also be listed as police studies degrees or law enforcement administration degrees.
-This degree program prepares students to apply forensic and other evidence to law enforcement, to understand the ethical issues in law enforcement, and to gain perspective on policing and community relations.
+This degree program prepares students to apply forensic and other evidence to law enforcement, to understand the ethical issues in law enforcement, and to gain perspective on policing and community relations.<!- mfunc search_btn -> <!- /mfunc search_btn ->

 Law Enforcement Careers

 The career path for graduates with a law enforcement degree is clear: most will pursue careers in law enforcement at the local, state, or federal level.
-Opportunities are available with city and county police forces, state law enforcement agencies, and federal organizations including the FBI, DEA and U.S. Immigrations and Customs Enforcement.
+Opportunities are available with city and county police forces, state law enforcement agencies, and federal organizations including the FBI, DEA, and ICE.
 Job titles in law enforcement include:

 - Police officer